Babylon (book): Conspiracy theory

-Pelevin presents rather far-fetched but not totally impossible vision of the world governed by virtual puppets created, upgraded and controlled by the media corporations.
-But "not totally impossible" should not be understood literally.
-Metaphorically media puppets shown in the novel may actually represent modern authorities whose success without exception depends on media, and how those media present them to people.
-The idea of this metaphor lies in the concept that when we see a politician or a public activist on the TV we see not a real person but rather an image created for the certain purpose whether to capture attention, rouse empathy or simply improve the rating of a political party or any other organization.
-Pelevin draws attention to the fact that the audience has no power to control media and the flow of information they deliver through press, television or the Internet.
+Pelevin presents a vision of the world governed by virtual puppets created, upgraded and controlled by the media corporations.
+Hans Günther interprets the novel's treatment of television and advertising as a dissolution of the distinction between reality and illusion, in which consumers lose their sense of identity.

 Features of the novel

-The novel was not subjected to professional editing, it was presented to the reader in the author's own edition, so in the text of Pelevin can be noticed flaws, which immediately drew the attention of critics.
-There are obvious stylistic errors in the text, the most common of which are tautologies, literary stamps that the author uses when moving from episode to episode.
-The author often uses the same epithets to describe different subjects, and the novel itself is written in non-literary language.
+Critic Mikhail Sverdlov identifies stylistic flaws in Pelevin's prose, the most common of which are tautologies and literary clichés that the author uses when moving from episode to episode.
+He argues that the author often uses the same epithets to describe different subjects, and the prose is written in non-literary language.
 The novel contains profanity, which is also disliked by many critics.

 The novel's loosely fractured composition allowed many witty reprises to be inserted into the text.
-Many critics argue that the novel "Generation P" consists of a mixture of disparate anecdotes, urban folklore, American mass culture, and the language of the novel consists of gangster fling, youth slang, terminological volapuks, advertising and PR.
+Many critics argue that the novel "Generation P" consists of a mixture of disparate anecdotes, urban folklore, American mass culture, and the language of the novel consists of criminal slang, youth slang, terminological volapuks, advertising and PR.
 There are constant English-language insertions in the text of the novel.

-The novel's stylistic foundation is a legacy of Hemingway's intellectual romance, Salinger's adapted Buddhism, the Strugatsky brothers' esophic futurology with the addition of Castaneda's psychedelics and Irving Welsh's fractured ecstasy, as one Russian critic said about the novel.
+The novel's stylistic foundation is a legacy of Hemingway's intellectual romance, Salinger's adapted Buddhism, the Strugatsky brothers' Aesopian futurology with the addition of Castaneda's psychedelics and Irvine Welsh's fractured ecstasy, as critic Dmitry Golynko-Wolfson said about the novel.

+Golynko-Wolfson praised the novel's social diagnosis and compared its form to a polyphonic Internet chat, arguing that it reflects the electronic media culture it depicts.

 One of the literary devices in the novel is the incorporation of virtual reality into reality.
 This device is carried out by depicting the delirium of the main character after the use of drugs.
 The use of fly agaric causes the protagonist's speech dysfunction, which leads the protagonist to believe that "there is no absolute truth, it depends on the observer and witness of events."
 The novel's episode of Che Guevara's spirit summoning shows man's dependence on television and his transformation into a "virtual subject."

+Roman Ivashkiv reads Tatarsky's adaptation of Western advertisements as a fictional examination of translation: English slogans, Russian wordplay and literary allusions blur the distinction between translating and creating an original text.